Xola-Maci/Xola-Maci/README.md

-- 🔭 I’m currently reading and learning more about Software Development and the Tech Industry
+- 🔭 I’m currently reading and learning more about Software Development and the Tech Industry.

 - 🌱 I’m currently learning **How to build a personal portfolio from scratch**